bsu-cs315/fp-team1-pinball/README.md

 - Core Loop: The game can be played from beginning to end.
 There is a way to start, gameplay that involves flinging an object in 3D space, and a clear end to gameplay, and the game can be restarted without needing to reopen the application.
 - Presentation: The project was presented in class on the given day
 - Personal Progress Report: The personal progress reports for this iteration were complete.
+- Juice: The game has appropriate music, sound effects, and graphics.
 - Clean: The project has neither errors nor warnings.
 The style guides have been followed.
 The project structure is appropriate.
 Conventional rules of code quality, such as Clean Code, are followed.